DRAMA GAMES

 Martha O'Shaughnessy

-Love the Who am I game – had great fun choosing lots of famous paintings and can’t wait to try it out on Y4 in Zoom time on Thursday.
+Love the Guess Who I Am game – had great fun choosing lots of famous paintings and can’t wait to try it out on Y4 in Zoom time on Thursday!

 Laura Rogan Solefield School, Sevenoaks, Kent